okyeron/clarck/README.md

 # clARCk
-a clock for arc on norns
+a clock for arc4 on norns

-original maxpat by JP
+based on a maxpat by JP
 https://github.com/monome-community/collected/tree/master/clarck